-- 1. Draft Form 990 prepared by CPA Firm - 2.
-Draft Form reviewed by Executive Director, Secretary-Treasurer, and Management Company - 3.
-Final Form prepared by CPA Firm (as needed after Step 2) - 4.
+- 2. Draft Form reviewed by Executive Director, Secretary-Treasurer, and Management Company - Final Form prepared by CPA Firm (as needed after Step2) - 4.
 Final Form signed by Secretary-Treasurer and returned to Management Company - 5.
 Management Company returns Final Form to CPA Firm, which files the Form with the IRS - 6.
 Form reviewed by Finance Committee - 7.
 Form shared with the Board